Note

 Access to this page requires authorization.
 You can try changing directories.

 Azure Kubernetes Service (AKS) supports structured authentication, which allows you to configure external identity providers for authenticating users to the Kubernetes API server.
-This feature is based on the upstream Kubernetes structured authentication configuration and enables organizations to integrate AKS with their existing identity infrastructure beyond Microsoft Entra ID.
+This feature is based on the upstream Kubernetes structured authentication configuration.
+AKS implements this functionality through JSON Web Token (JWT) authenticators that validate tokens from external identity providers according to your configuration.
+With structured authentication, organizations can integrate AKS with their existing identity infrastructure beyond Microsoft Entra ID.

 Structured authentication extends AKS beyond traditional Microsoft Entra ID integration by supporting industry-standard OpenID Connect (OIDC) identity providers.
 This feature allows you to: